-In this work, the broadening of the lines is assumed to be homogeneous, as the rotational lines are observed to be sufficiently fine.
-Therefore, there is a scope to generalize the model for inhomogeneous broadening as well.
-The application prospect of this model in atmospheric optics is quite bright.
+As the rotational lines are observed to be sufficiently fine, therefore in this work the broadening of the lines is assumed to be homogeneous.
+There is a scope to generalize the model for inhomogeneous broadening as well.
+Application prospect of this work in atmospheric optics is quite bright.
 Till now, a large number of high resolution absorption spectra of other diatomic and polyatomic molecules have been reported; the present work could easily be extended to these spectra.
 Temperature and pressure dependence of the linewidth, and consequently of the absorptance, is the aspect that calls for further research.
 The scopes of error in these computations are (a) the size of the small intervals, δ , as mentioned in the description of the model, and (b) the number of divisions taken in the Simpson-rule based program, which is known to any programmer.